 special choral evensong on this theme at St Patrick’s Cathedral, Armagh (Sunday, 22 September 2019);

-a free public lecture at the Armagh Robinson Library (Tuesday, 8 October 2019);
+a free public lecture by Professor Stewart Brown (Edinburgh University) entitled: ‘Dissolving the Sacred Union: The Disestablishment of the Church of Ireland, 1869’ at the Armagh Robinson Library (Tuesday, 8 October 2019);

 as part of the Dublin Festival of History, the Church of Ireland Historical Society is hosting a talk by Dr Miriam Moffitt.
 Her lecture is entitled: ‘”Betrayed by friend and foe alike”: the unlikely collusion of politicians and prelates in the Disestablishment of the Church of Ireland’.
 It will be held at St Ann’s Church, Dawson Street, Dublin (Thursday 10 October at 8 pm).
 All welcome and free of charge.

 the national commemorative service at St Patrick’s Cathedral, Dublin, followed by a panel discussion in conjunction with the Swift Festival with the Archbishop of Canterbury, Dr Mary McAleese and others (Saturday, 23 November 2019);

 Disestablishment Colloquium, including talks by Professor Alan Ford, Dr Miriam Moffitt and Professor Salvador Ryan at the Church of Ireland Theological Institute (Saturday, 30 November 2019);

 a half-day Royal Irish Academy conference (Thursday, 27 February 2020);